The Science Advisory Board oversees Novim’s topics for analysis and works with the Executive Board in recruiting study group leaders.

 Jim obtained his Ph.D. at the University of Birmingham, England in 1958 and was a member of the faculty of the Physics Department at Carnegie Mellon University from 1958 to 1982.

 In 1982 he moved to the University of California at Santa Barbara to become a Professor in the Physics Department and a member of the Institute for Theoretical Physics.
 He served as Director of the UCSB Institute for Theoretical Physics (later the KITP) from 1989 to 1995.

 His primary research interests have been in the theory of non-equilibrium phenomena such as the kinetics of phase transitions, pattern formation in fluid dynamics and crystal growth, earthquakes, and – most recently – the dynamics of deformation and fracture in noncrystalline solids.

-Professional Service – includes membership in the National Academy of Sciences and the Oliver Buckley Condensed Matter Physics Prize of the American Physical Society.
+Professional Associations – member of the National Academy of Sciences and the Oliver Buckley Condensed Matter Physics Prize of the American Physical Society.
 He was President of the American Physical Society in 2000 and Vice President of the National Academy of Sciences from 2001 to 2005.

 Former Dean, Harvard School of Engineering & Applied Science